- Get Involved

 BIBLIOGRAPHY:A. Joachim McGraw, John W. Clark, Jr., and Elizabeth A. Robbins, eds., A Texas Legacy, the Old San Antonio Road and the Caminos Reales: A Tricentennial History, 1691–1991 (Austin: State Department of Highways and Public Transportation, 1991).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Robert Bruce Blake, "BEDIAS ROAD," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/exb03.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Robert Bruce Blake, "BEDIAS ROAD," accessed August 23, 2019, http://www.tshaonline.org/handbook/online/articles/exb03.

 Uploaded on June 12, 2010.
 Published by the Texas State Historical Association.